Tongan Kava Ceremony-Taumafa Kava

 Tongan kava ceremonies are a variety of ceremonies involving the kava plant that play an integral part of Tongan society and governance.
 They play a role in strengthening cultural values and principles, solidifying traditional ideals of duty and reciprocity, reaffirming societal structures, and entrenching the practice of pukepuke fonua (lit. "tightly holding onto the land"), a Tongan cultural ideal to maintain, preserve, and live traditional Tongan culture.
-Tongan kava ceremonies continue to permeate Tongan society both in Tonga and diaspora.
-They range in formality, from informal "faikava" or kava "parties" to the highly stratified, ancient, and ritualized Taumafa Kava, or Royal Kava Ceremony.
+Tongan kava ceremonies continue to permeate Tongan society both in Tonga and the diaspora.
+They range in formality from informal faikava or kava "parties" to the highly stratified, ancient, and ritualized Taumafa Kava, or Royal Kava Ceremony.

 Etymology

-The name of the kava plant is said to derive from Kava’onau, the name of a girl who was sacrificed by her parents in Tongan mythology.
+The name of the kava plant is said to derive from Kavaʻonau, the name of a girl who was sacrificed by her parents in Tongan mythology.
 From her grave, the kava and tō (sugarcane) plants miraculously sprouted.

 Kava is used throughout Oceania, especially Polynesia.
 Names for the kava plant include ʻawa, ʻava, yaqona or yagona, sakau, seka, and malok or malogu (parts of Vanuatu).
 The various words for kava in many Polynesian languages mean sour, bitter, or poisonous.

-In the Tongan society, there are registers of language used when referring to different levels of society.
-The highest register is used when speaking about the King and God; the next register is used when speaking about the Nobility, such as the King's household and chiefs of the realm; the lowest register is used when speaking about the commoners, or tu'a.
-The term used to a kava ceremony conveys information about the social makeup of the ceremony or the environment in which kava is being used.
+In Tongan society, there are registers of language used when referring to different levels of society.
+The highest register is used when speaking about the King and God; the next register is used when speaking about the nobility, such as the King's household and chiefs of the realm; and the lowest register is used when speaking about commoners, or tuʻa.
+The term used for a kava ceremony conveys information about the social makeup of the ceremony or the environment in which kava is being used.
 Any kava ceremony where the King of Tonga is present is called Taumafa Kava (lit. "to eat kava").
-In the common register, the kava ceremony is called kai kava or faikava ("to do kava"), which often takes place in Tongan kava social clubs, and nearly anyone in the Tongan strata can take part in it.
+In the common register, the kava ceremony is called kai kava or faikava ("to do kava"); this often takes place in Tongan kava social clubs, and nearly anyone in the Tongan social strata can take part.